COP26: Climate Action in South Scotland

 Academic Poster Competition

 We have been overwhelmed with the quality of submissions for our academic poster competition.
-Our judges are still making their final decision and we will announce the winners here in due course.
+We're delighted to annouce the winners as:

 Examples of activities and demonstrations happening at COP26: Climate Action in South Scotland: